willhk10/Pi-in-the-Sky/README.md

   ### Work done-
   * Moved fins further up so they will be more in the air stream and made wider so they would be less delicate
   * Coded the accelerometer

+# 2.8.22
+  ### Work done-
+  * Updated CSV recorder so it will record temperature, barometric pressure, and accelerometer x, y, and z readings
+  * Add a button to start recording data